Our complaints handling procedure

 - We will tell you the name of the person handling the matter.

-- The partner responsible for dealing with complaints will be notified.
+- The director responsible for dealing with complaints will be notified.

 - The matter will be fully investigated by the case worker or head of department and overseen by the director responsible for dealing with complaints; alternatively, certain matters will be referred direct to the relevant director for investigation and response.

 - If you are unhappy with our decision, we will provide details of who to contact.